merlinthemagic/MTS/README.md

 //Sudo enabled, get a shell as root
 $shellObj    = \MTS\Factories::getDevices()->getLocalHost()->getShell('bash', true);

-//For windows you can only specify powershell
+//For windows you can specify powershell or cmd
 $shellObj    = \MTS\Factories::getDevices()->getLocalHost()->getShell('powershell');
 ```